philosophy1106/stress-detection/stress-detection-word/readme.md

-### analysis of words that have a lot of influence on stress detection
+### Analysis of words that have a lot of influence on stress detection

 The file was written in google colab.
 First, put the two files into train_file and test_file.